abenevaut/docker-kata/005-host-node-app/README.md

 ## Subject

-we will use node image to run a node app.
+We will use node image to run a node app.

-let's ready the image description from the [node image doc.](https://hub.docker.com/_/node)
+Let's read the image description from the [node image doc.](https://hub.docker.com/_/node)

-we will inherit from the node image and copy the app.js file to the container and run it with node.
+We will inherit from the node image and copy the app.js file to the container and run it with node.

-to inherit from node image, we will use the FROM command in Dockerfile.
+To inherit from node image, we will use the FROM command in Dockerfile.
 It defines the starting point for the image build process.

 ```Dockerfile